 (Use of one the following phrases, as appropriate, is considered prescribed wording.
 Replacing “[list states]” with an actual list of states in parentheses is also considered prescribed wording.)

-are at least as great as the minimum aggregate amounts required by any state,
+the loss reserves and actuarial liabilities are at least as great as the minimum aggregate amounts required by any state,

 or

-are at least as great as the minimum aggregate amounts required by any state with the exception of the following states [list states].
+the loss reserves and actuarial liabilities are at least as great as the minimum aggregate amounts required by any state with the exception of the following states [list states].
 For each listed state a separate statement of actuarial opinion was submitted to that state that complies with the requirements of that state;

-Make a good and sufficient provision for all unpaid claims and other actuarial liabilities of the organization under the terms of its contracts and agreements…”
+Make a good and sufficient provision for all unpaid claims and other actuarial liabilities of the organization under the terms of its contracts and agreements;

+Make a reasonable provision for all actuarial assets of the organization under the terms of its contracts and agreements;

 Are computed on the basis of assumptions consistent with those used in computing the corresponding items in the annual statement of the preceding year-end; and

 Include appropriate provision for all actuarial items that ought to be established.